cjams/xue/README.md

 #### Linux

 Xue presents itself as the xhci_dbc device over USB.
-This means that the Linux driver on the host will bind the xhci_dbc driver to the device and will create /dev/ttyUSBx file that can be read.
-You can read this file like any other serial device, however the `scripts/read.sh` is provided to handle common things like disconnects that may occur during development.
+This means that Linux will bind the xhci_dbc driver to the device and will create a /dev/ttyUSBx file that can be read.
+You can read this file like any other serial device, however the `scripts/read.sh` is provided and recommended as it handles common things like disconnects that may occur during development.

 #### Windows 10

-If your debug host is Windows 10, then you can use the `scripts/read.py` script to read the target's output, but there are a few steps you need to do before the script will work:
+If your debug host is Windows 10, then you can run `python scripts/read.py` from a terminal to read the target's output, but there are a few steps you need to do before the script will work:
   - Install [zadig](https://zadig.akeo.ie)
   - Run zadig as admin
   - Click 'Device' -> 'Create New Device'